Efficient Semidefinite Programming with approximate ADMM: Krylov-Subspace Methods for ADMM

 \section{Krylov-Subspace Methods for ADMM}

 In this Section, we suggest suitable methods for calculating the individual steps of Algorithm \ref{admm:alg:admm_approximate}.
-We will focus on Semidefinite Programming, i.e., when $\mathcal{C}$ is the Semidefinite Cone.
-After an initial presentation of state-of-the-art methods used for solving linear systems approximately, we will describe (in \S \ref{admm:subsec:lobpcg}) LOBPCG, the suggested method for projecting into the semidefinite cone.
+We will focus on Semidefinite Programming, i.e., when $\mathcal{C}$ is the semidefinite cone.
+After an initial presentation of state-of-the-art methods used for solving linear systems approximately, we will describe (in \S \ref{admm:subsec:lobpcg}) LOBPCG, the suggested method for projecting onto the semidefinite cone.
+Note that some of our presentation recalls established linear algebra techniques that we include for the sake of completeness.

 We begin with a discussion of the Conjugate Gradient method, a widely used method for the solution of the linear systems embedded in Algorithm \ref{admm:alg:admm_approximate}.
-Through CG's presentation we will introduce the Krylov Subspace which is a critical component of LOBPCG, i.e. the suggested Algorithm for computing the projections to the Semidefinite cone approximately.
+Through CG's presentation we will introduce the Krylov Subspace which is a critical component of LOBPCG.
 Finally, we will show how we can assure that the approximation errors are summable across ADMM iterations, thus guaranteeing convergence of the algorithm.

 The linear systems embedded in Algorithm \ref{admm:alg:admm_approximate} are in the following form